mpelcat/mpelcat.github.io/research_tips/research_tips.md

 7. Write the intro
 8. Write the abstract and title

 Inspiring from the papers you have liked reading is always good.
+You can look at the section "Reading scientific articles" above, as this is how your paper shall be readable: one should get the exact same "little story" from abstract, titles and figures, conclusion and introduction, and full paper.

+A paper is good if it fulfills 4 conditions: the subject is of importance, the proposal is new, the proposal is a step ahead state-of-the-art, the experiments are sufficient to conclude.
+A balance must be found between these 4 properties.

 ## Experimenting on system design